C'était un rendez-vous: In popular culture

+The film was an inspiration for Criterion Games' 2001 title Burnout, which would spawn the video game series of the same name.

 In 2003, Nissan released a promotional DVD for the 350Z entitled The Run.
-It featured multiple camera views of a copper coloured 350Z driving through the streets of Prague, ending with a rendezvous with a beautiful woman, an obvious homage to Lelouch.
+It featured multiple camera views of a copper coloured 350Z driving through the streets of Prague, ending with a rendezvous with a beautiful woman.

 In 2007, the film was used as the music video for Snow Patrol's song "Open Your Eyes".

 In late 2009, a short film called The Fast and the Famous, directed by Jeremy Hart, was released on YouTube.
 The film features Jay Leno behind the wheel of a Mercedes-Benz SLS AMG.
 During his circuit of Mulholland Drive, Laurel Canyon Boulevard, Sunset Boulevard, Beverly Drive, and Coldwater Canyon Drive, Leno makes several references to Lelouch's classic film.

-In 2010, Jeremy Clarkson used the film as a basis for the opening scene of his DVD/Blu-ray The Italian Job.
+In 2011, the music video for the song "Savage Night at the Opera" by Canadian band Destroyer off their album Kaputt, pays direct homage to the film, except from the perspective of a woman riding a motorbike.

 In 2013, French indie pop band Phoenix used the film as a backdrop for live shows during the song "Love Like a Sunset Part I".

-On 17 February 2017, Ford Motor Company in association with Claude Lelouch released a 360 degree view remake of the film using a Ford Mustang.
+In February 2017, Ford Motor Company in association with Claude Lelouch released a 360 degree view remake of the film using a Ford Mustang.
 Unlike the original, the 2017 version contains several cut scenes and does not show the entire (original) route of Lelouch's 1976 version.

 In 2017, the British motoring show The Grand Tour produced an homage featuring a Bugatti Chiron driving across Turin in the episode "Bah Humbug-atti".

-The 2018 video game Forza Horizon 4 features a story mission in which the player drives an Alpine A110 around the streets of Edinburgh for a short film in an homage to C'était un rendez-vous.

-In the video game Burnout Paradise, the radio host DJ Atomika mentions how watching C'était un rendez-vous inspired him to enter the street racing scene.

 In 2018, series 2 episode 8 ("Escape From Paris") of the Amazon series Patriot featured a drive across Paris with shots taken from a camera mounted low on the front of a car.
-This appears to be an homage to "C'était un rendez-vous".
+This appears to be an homage to C'était un rendez-vous.
 In later scenes it even includes inappropriate engine noise and tyre squeal, just like the original.

+Christopher McQuarrie noted on the Empire Film Podcast that the film inspired multiple shots in his 2018 film Mission: Impossible – Fallout.

 Tribute film

 In 2020 Lelouch filmed a tribute film of the film with assistance from Scuderia Ferrari entitled Le Grand Rendez-vous, this time set in Monaco instead of Paris and starring Monegasque Scuderia driver Charles Leclerc.
 Filming for the new version took place on the streets of Monte Carlo, featuring Leclerc driving a Ferrari SF90 Stradale.
-It took place on 24 May 2020, which was to have been the date of the Monaco Grand Prix that had been called off because of the global pandemic as only two major motorsport series had resumed competing as of that date.
-The film premiered on 13 June 2020.
+It took place on 24 May, which was to have been the date of the Monaco Grand Prix that had been called off because of the global pandemic as only two major motorsport series had resumed competing as of that date.
+The film premiered one month later on 13 June.